progmaticltd/homebox/docs/features.md

 All the daemons are carefully configured with an AppArmor profile, in enforce mode.
 This protects you against remote intrusion and 0-day vulnerabilities as well.

-## Fail2ban integration

-Fail2ban can be integrated and configured, to automatically blacklist IP addresses used by spammers to attack your server.
-It makes this kind of attacks inefficient, and saves your bandwidth too.
-The duration of jail is customisable for jabber and email services.

-By default, nftables dynamic set is used to ban SSH bots automatically.

 ## LDAP Authentication

 One password per user, for all the services.
 All the user accounts are saved in the LDAP database, using the OpenLDAP